miguelgimenezgimenez/accedo-movie-player/README.md

 so after loading a first set of images , I would request more images as the user scrolls, or when the previous images had been loaded.
 Also I decided to cache ther images manually by mounting all the images components, but not displaying the elements which were out of scope for the carousel.
+I would have liked to add login and database connections but I havent had time.

 ## Architecture: